 AI trouble for X, Meta and Apple too

-The DPC had previously filed a lawsuit against the social media platform X. During the court proceedings, the company had agreed to permanently cease processing certain personal data collected in the EU for the training of its AI chatbot Grok.
+The DPC had previously filed a lawsuit against the social media platform X. During the court proceedings, the company had agreed to Processing of certain personal data collected in the EU for the training of its AI chatbot Grok.
 As a result, the Irish authority discontinued the legal proceedings against X.

 And Meta, the parent company of Facebook and Instagram, announced in July that it would not be making the successor to the Llama AI model available to customers in the European Union for the time being.
 Meta had previously stopped using data from European customers to train its AI after the EU data protection authorities intervened.

-The technology company Apple also shows just how hot the topic of AI and data protection is.
+How hot the topic of AI and Data protection is also demonstrated by the technology company Apple.
 The company explained in a support message on September 9 that its own AI Apple Intelligence will not work for the time being if you are in the EU and your Apple ID is set to a country or region in the EU.